-I am a visiting PhD at the Philosophy Department in University of Twente.
-I received my Bachelor’s degree in Philosophy and a Master’s degree in Philosophy of Science from the National Autonomous University of México, and a Master’s degree in Philosophy, Science, and Values from the University of the Basque Country.
+I received my Bachelor’s degree in Philosophy as well as a Master’s degree in Philosophy of Science from the National Autonomous University of México (UNAM).
+I also hold a Master’s degree in Philosophy, Science, and Values from the University of the Basque Country (UPV/EHU).

-Among my research interests are Philosophy of Technology, Postphenomenology, Material Engagement Theory, 4E’s Cognition, Ecological Psychology, Philosophy of the City, Science and Technology Studies, and Pragmatism.
+Among my research interests are Philosophy of Technology, Postphenomenology, Material Engagement Theory, 4E’s approach to cognition, Ecological Psychology, Philosophy of the City, Science and Technology Studies, and Pragmatism.